zwdzwd/transvar/README.md

 submitted

 ## About
-This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.
+This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at The University of Texas, MD Anderson Cancer Center.